Ifeoluwa Lawal Ifeoluwa Lawal

 Navigating a new culture can be challenging, especially in Germany, where unwritten rules play a significant role in social interactions.
 In this post, we explore essential unwritten rules that can help you integrate and thrive in German society.
 Learn about the importance of handshakes, the necessity of carrying cash, and the nuances of recycling.
 Embrace these cultural tips to foster positive relationships and enhance your experience in Germany.

 Navigating a new culture can be challenging, and understanding the unwritten rules of a society is crucial for successful integration.
-Germany, known for its rich history and unique customs, has a set of unwritten rules that can help you blend in and avoid misunderstandings.
-Naturally, people not everybody acts or responds the same way, but here are some general unwritten rules to keep in mind while living or traveling in Germany.
+Like any other country, Germany has its own set of unwritten rules.
+With Germany being known for its rich history and unique customs, the set of unwritten rules can be LONG, comprehensive, detailed and sometimes tedious.
+That being said, doing your best ti embrace and understand them can help you blend in and avoid misunderstandings.
+Naturally, not everybody acts or responds the same way, German cultural norms expats should know while living or traveling in Germany.

 1. Always Have Cash on Hand